umair-khanzada/react-map-component/README.md

 # react-map-component
-A reuseable dumb/presentational map component for react.js
+A reusable dumb/presentational map component for react.js

 ___